Abuse and The Law of Attraction

 “My will is your will, but your will is not my will.”

-What that means is, God wants you to be the creator, and that entails having the free will to do what thou wilt, even if it isn’t in alignment with the highest good, however, what God wills for you is that you rise to your highest potential.
-Once your will is in alignment with God’s will, you have become the creator.
+What that means is, God wants you to be the creator, and that entails having the free will to do what thou wilt, even if it isn’t in alignment with the highest good or your most authentic (read: healed) self, however, what God wills for you is that you rise to your highest potential and bring yourself back into alignment with that natural state.
+Once your will is in alignment with God’s will, you have become a conscious creator.

-In simpler terms, once you’ve done the work, your idea about what might make you happy and the things that you desire will be on much healthier footing, and you’ll be able to manifest them a lot easier because they will be in alignment with your higher consciousness, not your lower desires, which typically end up creating nasty karmic consequences–the old “be careful what you wish for, you might just get it.”
+In simpler terms, once you’ve done the work to examine your unconscious beliefs, biases, and the traumas the created them, your idea about what might make you happy and the things that you desire will be on much healthier footing, and they will be in alignment with higher consciousness, not your lower desires and unconscious fear-responses, which typically end up creating nasty consequences–the old “be careful what you wish for, you might just get it.”
 Watch Wonder Woman 1984 for a general idea of how well that might go…

-This is precisely why a lot of the better spiritual teachers out there will tell you that attempting to manifest anything is a useless endeavor until you’ve done the work, and why some witches abide by the three-fold rule (whatever you do comes back to you three fold).
+This is precisely why a lot of the better spiritual teachers out there will tell you that attempting to manifest anything is a useless endeavor until you’ve done the work.
 It’s why the ancient mystery schools had initiation processes, and its why most orders still do today (If you want to learn more about this, I highly recommend listening to this podcast interview with Damien Echols), and the ones who are trash are just reinforcing toxic positivity, spiritual bypassing, and rampant materialism.

 So no, your passing thoughts and random fears are not going to literally manifest if you think about them for two seconds.
 Or even an hour.
 It is likely, however, that a great deal of your thoughts and fears are a part of some greater subconscious belief system or attitude which you are helping to perpetuate (and thus, manifest) into the world around you.